Charles Bedaux: Management consultancy

-Bedaux became associated with one of Taylor's circle, Harrington Emerson, whose management consultancy firm, The Emerson Institute, Bedaux emulated in engineering and other sectors of modern industrial economies.
+Bedaux became associated with one of Taylor's circles, Harrington Emerson, whose management consultancy firm, The Emerson Institute, Bedaux emulated in engineering and other sectors of modern industrial economies.

 In 1916 he established a consulting firm in Grand Rapids, and in 1918 moved his headquarters to Cleveland.
 In 1924, the Bedaux "B System" was adopted by Eastman Kodak at its facilities in the U.K., and in 1926, Charles E. Bedaux Ltd. was established in London.
 Offices in Italy and Germany followed in 1927, and in France in 1929.
 In 1932, Bedaux International was founded in Amsterdam.
 By 1934, the Bedaux System was being used in 21 countries.
 Early U.S. clients were in the furniture assembly and rubber industries of Grand Rapids, Michigan.
 His firm's slogan was Bedaux Measures Labor and its logo incorporated an egg timer motif.

 The Bedaux consultancy firm was one of the first of its kind, and within a decade its success led to the creation of a series of consultancy firms throughout the United States, Europe, and eventually Africa, India, Australia, and the Orient administered by the parent company, Bedaux Internationale.

 Major Bedaux clients included DuPont, Imperial Chemical Industries, Anglo-Persian Oil Company (later BP), Fiat, and Campbell's.